FTC-23511/SolversLib-Docs/kinematics/odometry.md

 ## Creating the Odometry

-A sample usage of FTCLib odometry can be found in this [sample folder](https://github.com/FTCLib/FTCLib/tree/v2.0.1/examples/src/main/java/com/example/ftclibexamples/SharedOdometry).
-A sample for dead wheels can be found [here](https://github.com/FTCLib/FTCLib/blob/v2.0.1/examples/src/main/java/com/example/ftclibexamples/DeadWheelsSample.java).
+A sample usage of SolversLib odometry can be found in this [sample folder](https://github.com/FTC-23511/SolversLib/tree/master/examples/src/main/java/org/firstinspires/ftc/teamcode/SharedOdometry).
+A sample for dead wheels can be found [here](https://github.com/FTC-23511/SolversLib/blob/master/examples/src/main/java/org/firstinspires/ftc/teamcode/DeadWheelsSample.java).

 ### Using the Odometry Class